marianaflores1/Customer-Segmentation-Analysis/README.md

 - Segment 2 (45.95%) - 0% Male and 100% Female Gender, average age of 33.76 years, and income of $62.02K.

 To gain more clarity, we combine K-Means with Principal Component Analysis (PCA).
-Each of our Components explains for about a third of the variability in the data and as a rule of thumb we keep between 70% to 80% of the explained variance so we choose 2 Components.
-Then decide on a number of clusters based on K-Means with PCA model using the elbow method:
+Each of our PCA Components explains for about a third of the variability in the data.
+As a rule of thumb we keep between 70% to 80% of the explained variance so we choose two PCA Components.
+Then decide on a number of clusters based on K-Means with PCA model and identify the following three subgroups:

 - Segment 0 (36.7%) - 16.43% Male and 83.56% Female Gender, average age of 33.08 years, income of $39.68K, and spending score of 53.32.